 From Dust to Triumph: Reflections for a Holy Lent – an inspiring collection of Lenten reflections that you can read online.

-Churches Together in Britain and Ireland have some good study courses available for Lent: Parables and Possessions a six-session study resource based on 2012 the Church of Scotland report of A right relationship with money.; Walking and Praying with Christians of the Middle East. and the 2016 addition Pilgrimage.
-In 2017 they have added Returning Home: Christian Faith in Encounter with other Faiths and for 2018 their emphasis is on Hope.
+Churches Together in Britain and Ireland have some good study courses available for Lent: Parables and Possessions a six-session study resource based on 2012 the Church of Scotland report of A right relationship with money.; Walking and Praying with Christians of the Middle East and the 2016 addition Pilgrimage.
+In 2017, they have added Returning Home: Christian Faith in Encounter with other Faiths and for 2018 their emphasis is on Hope.
 I love the theme for 2019 The Mystery of God encouraging us to look more deeply into the wonder and mystery of God.
+This year for 2020, they ask “What biblical text sets your heart on fire?” in Opening the Scriptures course.

 Want to Focus on Simplicity and Sustainability?

 The Oil Lamp has shared several helpful links to sites that suggest ways to incorporate a carbon fast into your Lenten practices.
-I particularly enjoyed this link recommended by Archbishop Thabo Magkoba, convenor of the Anglican Environmental Network in South Africa: A Carbon Fast for Lent.
+I particularly enjoyed this link recommended by Archbishop Thabo Magkoba, of the Anglican Environmental Network in South Africa: A Carbon Fast for Lent from 2016.
+An updated version is available for 2020 here from the St. Dennis Parish.
 They also have some good basic suggestions for a carbon fast here.

 Earth Ministry’s LeAnne Beres wrote this helpful article about taking a Carbon fast a couple of years ago which includes links to other great resources.

-This year I plan to use Walter Brueggemann’s A Way Other Than Our Own
+In recent years, I have used Walter Brueggemann’s A Way Other Than Our Own for Lent.

 Ave Maria Press has a broad array of Lenten resources available.